Caring for Newborn Kittens

 5

 At birth, a cat cannot regulate its own body temperature, hence little kittens pile up with their mother and the rest of the litter.
 In the absence of this feline family, you have to use warm blankets to keep the little kitten at a nice temperature.
 However, the blankets should not be too heavy.
+Additionally, you can use a heating pad set to low beneath the bedding to ensure the kitten stays warm, but always provide a space where the kitten can move away from the heat if needed.

 How To Care For A Newborn Kitten - Step 5